Product Liability Comparative Guide

 2.2 Are class actions or other forms of collective action available in your jurisdiction?
 If so, what restrictions and requirements apply in this regard?
 Are they commonly used?

-- A class proceeding is the preferable procedure to resolve the common issues; and
+- adjudicates the substance of the relevant claim pertaining to the confirmed common obligations; and

+- confirms whether the defendant owes any monetary obligations and the monetary amount in respect of damage sustained by each consumer.

+- At this stage, consumers may opt in via delegation to the plaintiff's representative; the first and second stage judgments do not bind consumers who have not opted in.
+If the court confirms that the consumers have the right to monetary relief from the defendant, the plaintiff's representative collects money from the defendant and distributes it to each opted-in consumer.

 2.3 Which parties may potentially be held liable for defective products in your jurisdiction?